List of Indian Super League hat-tricks

 Bartholomew Ogbeche has scored the most hat-tricks (4) in the Indian Super League.

 Since the inception of the Indian football league competition, the Indian Super League, in 2014, 28 players have scored three goals (a hat-trick) or more in a single match.
 The first player to achieve the feat was Brazilian André Moritz, who scored three times for Mumbai City in a 5–0 victory over Pune City.

-Bartholomew Ogbeche have scored three or more goals four times in the Indian Super League, more than any other player.
-The fixture between Goa and Mumbai City in 2015, saw both Dudu Omagbemi and Thongkhosiem Haokip score a hat-trick for the home team in 7–0 victory.
+Bartholomew Ogbeche has scored three or more goals four times in the Indian Super League, more than any other player.
+The fixture between Goa and Mumbai City in 2015 saw both Dudu Omagbemi and Thongkhosiem Haokip score a hat-trick for the home team in 7–0 victory.
 Colombian Stiven Mendoza became the first player to score multiple hat-tricks.
-Coro is the only player to score a hat-trick in two consecutive matches, his hat-trick in 7 minutes against Kerala Blasters in December 2017 is the fastest in Indian Super League history.
+Coro is the only player to score a hat-trick in two consecutive matches; his hat-trick in 7 minutes against Kerala Blasters in December 2017 is the fastest in Indian Super League history.